Corporate Social Responsibility

-On this page you will find our Ethics Principles, Anti-Bribery Policy, Modern Slavery Policy, Supplier Code of Conduct, Sustainable Procurement Handbook and Whistleblowing Policy.
+On this page you will find our Ethics Principles, Anti-Bribery Policy, Anti-Slavery and Human Trafficking Policy, Supplier Code of Conduct, Sustainable Procurement Handbook and Whistleblowing Policy.

 The City & Guilds Group works with education providers, employers and governments across the world to help people, businesses and economies grow by shaping skills systems and supporting skills development.

 One of our core Group values is integrity, and we aim to make sure that integrity is part and parcel of the way we do business.
 The value of our services is based on our actual and perceived integrity and a key part of this is the consistent application of sound ethical principles.

 The organisations we choose to do business with are a visible demonstration of our ethics and Group values.
 These 'Ethics Principles' help us determine whether we should, on ethical grounds, do business with an organisation.

 The key principles we commit to are:

 The nature of the due diligence will be consistent with the risks of company type and geography.
 Standard due diligence will be supported by Group Procurement in Support Services.
 We maintain a list of organisations on which we have carried out due diligence.

 The Group is committed to the highest ethical standards of conduct and integrity in its business activities in the UK and overseas.
 The Group takes a zero-tolerance approach to bribery and corruption and as such it prohibits anyone working for or on behalf of the Group from offering, promising, giving, seeking or accepting bribery in any form.
 The organisations that we do business with must have anti-bribery policies in place, or conform to the Group Anti-Bribery Policy.

 Anti-Bribery Policy >